Barr, A., & Feigenbaum, E. A. (1981). The handbook of artificial intelligence (Vol. 1). William Kaufmann. p. 11.

 Even if the search space is defined in this limited (and, it turns out, incorrect) way, the search space is still quite large.
-In other words, there are many, many possible line segments that would fit under the terms of this incorrect definition of the problem, which is probably why people can spend such a long time trying all kinds of various (and inevitably incorrect) solutions, like the ones shown in the above figure.
+In other words, there are many, many possible line segments that would fit within this incorrect definition of the problem, which is probably why people can spend such a long time trying all kinds of various (and inevitably incorrect) solutions, like the ones shown in the above figure.

-We can also use this terminology to describe the magical leap of intuition that will allow finding the correct answer:
+We can also use this terminology of search and search spaces to describe the magical leap of intuition that will allow finding the correct answer:

-In order to find the correct solution, the space of possible line segments must include those that start/end on one or more dots and end/start either on another dot or anywhere in the empty space outside the square defined by the nine dots (call this Search Space B).
+In order to find the correct solution, the space of possible line segments must include those that connect two dots as well as those that start on a dot and end somewhere in the empty space outside the square defined by the nine dots (call this Search Space B).

-It turns out these search properties—using an iterative, trial-and-error type of process; having to remember previous attempts; and trying to use some additional cleverness or insight to guide the search—are common to many AI techniques!
-We will come back to these many times throughout this book.
+It turns out these search properties—using an iterative, trial-and-error type of process; having to remember previous attempts; and trying to use some additional cleverness or insight to guide the search—are common to many AI techniques.
+We will come back to these properties many times throughout this book.

-All of these are characteristics of the process that you use to search within a given search space.
-We can call this your search algorithm, where “algorithm” is just our fancy computer science term for a sequence of steps that you take.
+These three points are characteristics of the process that you use to search within a given search space.
+We call this your search algorithm, where “algorithm” is just our fancy computer science term for a sequence of steps that you take.

-So, putting it all together, we might describe a person’s typical nine-dot puzzle experience as follows:
+So, putting it all together, we might describe someone’s nine-dot puzzle-solving experience as follows:

 All four of these steps require intelligent effort, and these brief descriptions gloss over a lot of important details.
 For example, when/why would someone decide to finally give up on Search Space A?
 How might someone decide to try Search Space B (as opposed to other possible search spaces)?
 Etc.